Long Island (Southland)

 Long Island is an island in Fiordland, in the southwest of New Zealand's South Island.
-It lies within Dusky Sound, to the southeast of Resolution Island, and is separated from it and the South island mainland by Bowen Channel to the north, and from the South Island mainland by Cook Channel to the south.
+It lies within Tamatea / Dusky Sound, to the southeast of Resolution Island, and is separated from it and the South island mainland by Bowen Channel to the north, and from the South Island mainland by Cook Channel to the south.

 Long Island is almost 19 km2 in size, but distinctively narrow at 12 km in length and a maximum of 2 km in width.
 The island is part of Fiordland National Park and is the fourth-largest island in the park with no possums present.